ogratwicklcs/ansible_security_workshop/2.2-threat/README.md

 ## Step 2.5 - Forward logs to QRadar

-However, as mentioned in many enterprise environments security solutions are not integrated with each other and, in large organizations, different teams are in charge of different aspects of IT security, with no processes in common.
-In our scenario, the typical way for a security operator to escalate the issue and start our investigation would be to contact the security analysis team, manually sending them the firewall logs we used to identify the rule violation - and then wait for the reply.
-A slow, manual process.

-But, as shown with the last exercise, we can automate this process with Ansible!
-There can be pre-approved automation workflows in form of playbooks, provided via a central automation tool like Ansible Tower.
-With such a set of Ansible playbooks, every time we are in a threat hunting situation, we can automatically configure the enterprise firewall to send its events/logs to the QRadar instance that security analysts use to correlate the data and decide how to proceed with the potential threat.

 Let's try this out.
-Log out of your Tower instance, and log in as the firewall user: `opsfirewall`.
-For the simplicity of the demo, the password is the same as for your student user.
-Once you have logged in and can see the dashboard, navigate to **Templates**.
-As you see, as the firewall administrator we can only see and execute few job templates:
+Once you have logged in to Ansible Tower, you can see the dashboard, navigate to **Templates**.

-- **Blacklist attacker**
-- **Send firewall logs to QRadar**
-- **Whitelist attacker**

 Since we are the domain owners of the firewall, we can modify, delete and execute those job templates.
 Let's execute the template **Send firewall logs to QRadar** by clicking on the little rocket icon next to it.
 The execution of the job takes a few seconds.
 From the perspective of the firewall operator we have now reconfigured the firewall to send logs to the central SIEM.

 However, the SIEM still needs to accept logs and sort them into proper streams, called log sources in QRadar.
 Let's switch our perspective to the one of the security analyst.
 We get a call that there is something weird in the firewall and that logs are already sent into our direction.
-Log out of Tower and log back in as the user `analyst`.
 Again, check out the **Templates**: again we have a different list of automation templates at our hand.
-We can only see and use those which are relevant to our job.
 Let's accept the firewall logs into our SIEM: Execute the job template **Accept firewall logs in QRadar**.

 After a few seconds the playbook run through, and the new security configuration is done.
 In contrast to the previous exercise, none of these steps required the operator or the analyst to access the command line, write playbooks or even install roles or collections.
 The playbooks were pre-approved and in fact accessed from within a Git repository.
 Tower took care of the execution and the downloads of any role or collections.
 This substantially simplifies automation operations.